mzaiss/MRTwin_pulseq/README_HOME.md

 # MRTwin_pulseq for your home system

 ##  Get the MRTwin_pulseq package
- - If you are familiar to git you can run: ``git clone -b mr0-core https://github.com/mzaiss/MRTwin_pulseq.git``
+ - If you are familiar to git you can run: ``git clone -b mr0-core https://github.com/mzaiss/MRTwin_pulseq.git --depth 1``
  - If not, you can download the code as zip file and extract it somewhere
     - Download the zip file here https://github.com/mzaiss/MRTwin_pulseq/archive/refs/heads/mr0-core.zip
     - Alternatively, go to https://github.com/mzaiss/MRTwin_pulseq switch to the ``mr0-core`` branch on the top left and click on the ``Code`` button, then download zip.